Bozhidar96/The-financial-info-BE/README.md

 3. Start the app with `npm start`
 4. Run the tests with `npm test`
 2. Add your library to `lib/fetch.js`
-5. To get developing, have a look in `app.js`
+5. To get developing, have a look in `app.ts`

 ## Using our Securities Quotes API